canercetin-randomguy/amazon-suppressed-check/README.md

 and i cant figure it out.

 among all the things I did, Amazon pushed my sanity farthest among the other things. congrulations.

+**PLEASE DONT RECOMMEND ME AWS SDK FOR GOLANG, IT STRAIGHT DOESNT WORK WITH SP-API.**